 Maintaining detailed CRM records and having a habit of reviewing these before the AE meets with the prospect is a best practice.
 It will ensure the AE is fully knowledgeable about the prospect and reduce friction during the handoff.

 To take it a step further, either the AE or the SDR should summarize their understanding of the prospect’s situation at the beginning of the call.
-Then the prospect should have a chance to change details about the summary or add a bit more to it.
+Then, the prospect should have a chance to change the details of the summary or add a bit more to it.
 Having this sort of a cadence shows the prospect directly that the person taking over for the SDR knows their circumstances and has taken the time to look over their account.

 Many SDRs tend to discredit themselves when making a handoff.
 They will say something like, “I’m just an SDR so I want to bring in an AE to the next call.”
 This reduces the prospect’s confidence in the SDR and the company.
 Instead, the SDR should say something like, “Now that I know a bit more about your goals, I would like to bring in an expert that will be able to provide the most value for your time during the next call.”